Symphony No. 5 (Myaskovsky)

-History
+Background

 The plans for what would become the Fifth Symphony were first laid out in 1914, around the time of the completion of the Third Symphony.
 The interruption of Myaskovsky's service and eventual injury on the Eastern Front of World War I meant that work on the symphony would not begin in earnest until late February 1918, soon after work was completed on the Fourth Symphony.
 In contrast to the wartime turbulence of the three-movement Fourth Symphony, Myaskovsky intended the Fifth Symphony to be more serene in nature, while using the more traditional four-movement symphonic structure.
 Despite the differences between the two symphonies, Myaskovsky's experiences during the war would nevertheless provide him the themes for the Fifth.
 He later recalled: